fujaba/fulib.org/README.md

 ### General

-You can simplfy set up this project after cloning using the Gradle import feature of your IDE.
+You can simply set up this project after cloning using the Gradle import feature of your IDE.

 ### MongoDB